Fall Colors in the Southwestern Region

 • Tonto National Forest

-The annual fall color change occurs earlier in the higher elevations of the Payson and Pleasant Valley Ranger districts.
-Peak color change is generally from mid-October to mid-November and is mostly concentrated along riparian areas such as Tonto Creek and the East Verde River.
-The leaves change a bit later on the Globe and Cave Creek districts, generally from late October to mid-November.
-Pinal Peak on the Globe Ranger District and the Seven Springs area on Cave Creek Ranger District are also popular destinations for fall color viewing.
+Leaves change color earlier in the higher elevations of the Payson and Pleasant Valley Ranger Districts (RDs).
+Peak is Mid-October to mid-November along riparian areas (Tonto Creek and East Verde River).
+Colors change late October to mid-November in the Globe and Cave Creek RDs.
+Pinal Peak on the Globe RD and Seven Springs on Cave Creek RD are greats areas to view fall colors.

 Website | Twitter | Facebook | Flickr